 [Include the following paragraphs if issuing Notice of Violation:

-“Based on the results of this inspection, the NRC staff determined that (a) violation(s) of NRC requirements occurred.
+“Based on the results of this inspection, the NRC staff determined that (a) Severity Level IV violation(s) of NRC requirements occurred.
 The(se) violation(s) is (are) cited in the enclosed Notice of Violation (Notice) and the circumstances surrounding it (them) are described in detail in the subject inspection report.
 The violation(s) is (are) being cited in the NOV because [An explanation MUST be included that clearly articulates why a NOV is being issued in terms of the criteria in Section 2.3.2, “Non-Cited Violation (NCV),” of the NRC Enforcement Policy.
 This explanation may be expanded to convey the appropriate message to the vendor in terms of those actions that require additional attention and must include the basis for issuing the citation, notwithstanding the normal policies.]

 You are required to respond to this letter and should follow the instructions specified in the enclosed Notice when preparing your response.
 [If other responses are required, remind addressee that, as appropriate, these responses should be addressed separately, in addition to this response].
 If you have additional information that you believe the NRC should consider, you may provide it in your response to the Notice.
-The NRC determine whether further enforcement action is necessary to ensure compliance with regulatory requirements.”
+The NRC will use your response, in part, to determine whether further enforcement action is necessary to ensure compliance with regulatory requirements.”

 [For Severity Level IV violations where the staff determined that no response is required, the following paragraph may be substituted:

-“The NRC has concluded that information regarding: (1) the reason for the violation(s); (2) the corrective actions that have been taken and the results achieved; and (3) the date when full compliance will be (was) achieved is already adequately addressed on the docket in [Indicate the correspondence, e.g., Inspection Report No. (XXXXXXXX/YYYY-NNN), (LER YY-NNN), or dated (date).
+“The NRC has concluded that information regarding: (1) the reason for the violation(s); (2) the corrective actions that have been taken and the results achieved; and (3) the date when full compliance will be (was) achieved is already adequately addressed on the docket in [Indicate the correspondence, e.g., Inspection Report No. (XXXXXXXX/YYYY-NNN), (LER YY-NNN), or letter from your company dated (date).
 Therefore, you are not required to respond to this letter unless the description does not accurately reflect your corrective actions or your position.
 If you choose to provide additional information, please follow the instructions specified in the enclosed Notice.”]

 [For inspection reports with NCVs, include the following paragraph: